-When Diem launches it will be used primarily for P2P (peer-to-peer) exchanges between individual people through Facebook’s apps like Messenger and WhatsApp.
+When Diem launches it will be used primarily for P2P (peer-to-peer) exchanges between individual people through Facebook’s apps like Messenger and WhatsApp, or with other wallets expected to support Diem, such as Coinbase.
 But down the line, you’ll also be able to pay for many other things, including products or services, with Diem.

-Companies like eBay, Spotify, and Uber will be accepting Diem as a digital currency directly on their sites in the near future.
-Paying for things like a new pair of shoes though could still take a bit more time, but after Facebook’s 3 billion users start using Diem, it won’t take long before smaller merchants start accepting the payment method in their stores on and offline.
+Companies like eBay, Spotify, and Uber will probably be accepting Diem as a digital currency directly on their sites in the near future.
+Paying for things like a new pair of shoes could still take a bit more time, but after Facebook’s 2.8 billion users start using Diem, it won’t take long before smaller merchants start accepting the payment method in their stores on and offline.